mishiesmunchies/mishiesmunchies.github.io/pages/order.md

 permalink: /order
 ---

-## Order Status: OPEN
+## Order Status: CLOSED
-Pick-up Date: Monday, March 21
+Pick-up Date: TBA

-Last Day to Order: Saturday, March 19
+Last Day to Order: TBA

 Follow us [@mishiesmunchies](https://www.instagram.com/mishiesmunchies/) to stay updated!

 ---

 <div class="note"></div>
-SPECIAL OFFER - Get a free box of cinnamon rolls for every 2 boxes your friends buy!
+SPECIAL OFFER - Get a free box of cinnamon rolls for every 2 boxes bought using your referral!
 For more information, read about our [Referrals Program.](referrals)

 <div class="note"></div>
 SPECIAL OFFER - For a limited time only, get 25% off all orders of Mini rolls!
 Regular-size rolls are excluded from this promotion.